localdevices/LiveORC/README.md

 In this case, LiveORC was run without ``--hostname`` and therefore the url is served entirely locally.
 Browse to http://localhost:8000 to get to the first page.

+INSERT_START_PAGE

+You will only see this page the very first time.
+It is meant to make an initial superuser!
+The username and password you create here have all possibilities.
+Only superusers can create new users and new institutes.
+Superusers can also create new superusers.
+Superusers can see, change or delete datasets created by any user, also users that do not belong to the institute of that superuser.
+Therefore, be careful with the creation of too many superusers.
+Superuser accounts are typically needed for administrators only.

+Once you have created one superuser, you will go to the main page.
+When you log off (see top right) you will go to a login screen, where you can log in again with your earlier made username and password.

+## Your first institute
+As a user, you can:

+* setup new measurement sites
+* configure or reconfigure cameras on a site
+* upload new cross-sections that belong to a site
+* upload new recipes, that dictate how a video should be processed into analyzed velocity and discharge products.

+In order to do any of these things however, you must be owner of an institute first.
+This is important, because logically, a measurement site, and everything that belongs to the measurement site is owned by an institute.
+Therefore, the first thing you must do, before setting up sites and things that belong to that, is set up an institute and make yourself owner of that institute.

+INSERT INSTITUTE PAGE

+## Make your first site

+Once the institute is created, you can also make a new site.
+You can give a site a name, an approximate coordinate (by clicking on the interactive map), and you must associate the site with an institute that you own.

+> [!NOTE] You can also become a *member* of an institute, without owning it.
+In that case you can view all assets
+> that belong to an institute, but you cannot add, modify or delete any of these assets.
+This is ideal e.g. if
+> you want to provide access to the data by an external user, that needs the data, but is not part of your team,
+> or an external system that requires automated access to your data through the REST API.
+Delft-FEWS forecasting
+> systems for instance can directly ingest LiveORC data.

+INSERT SITE PAGE

+## Make a first recipe

+Eventually you wish to instruct a device in the field what to do with a video, and what information to return to LiveORC as callback.
+This requires a so-called "recipe", which you need to assemble.
+Recipes are also used in [pyOpenRiverCam](https://localdevices.github.io/pyorc).
+In fact, we recommend to construct and test them in pyOpenRivercam at this moment, as we do not yet have a web interface to construct them.
+For further guidance on recipes and a full working example, we refer to the [recipe](#recipes) section.

+# REST API

+LiveORC has a full REST API behind the scenes.
+This is necessary to allow external devices and applications to report on LiveORC.
+NodeORC makes ample use of the REST API for callbacks of results of video analyses.

+The REST API also allows you to develop your own applications on top of LiveORC.
+For instance, if you wish to build your own web interface around OpenRiverCam for a specific user or with a specific application in mind this is in principle possible!
+The API documentation is also disclosed automatically when you start LiveORC.
+If you are on `localhost:8000`, you can find it by browsing to `http://localhost:8000/api/docs`.
+The api calls are available on `http://localhost:8000/api`.

+# Recipes

+Recipes describe from top to bottom how a video is treated.
+They describe in order:
+* the video - what frames to use, what the actual water level during the recording was and if frames must be stabilized
+* frame preprocessing and orthorectification - several preprocessing methods can be applied to enhance features, after which images are orthorectified.
+* velocimetry method to use (currently only one is available, Large-Scale Particle Image Velocimetry, LSPIV)
+* how to mask spurious velocities - several methods can be applied in a user-defined order
+* transect extraction - uses a defined cross section with xyz coordinates to extract velocities over a cross-section and compute vertically averaged velocity and discharge.
+* plotting - combines a frame, 2D velocimetry and transect (1D) into a figure annotated with water level and flow estimates.
+A user can decide if the figure is presented as orthorectified or camera perspective.

+Resolution and (for LSPIV) window size are also essential parameters, but as these are typically more site specific these are defined in the camera configuration for a given site.

+>!NOTE A full recipe is provided in this file.
+You can directly upload and use this.

+In most cases, you will not have to change a lot of things in the recipe.
+Below you can find a list of typical conditions that may require that you do change the recipe.
+In that case, edit the file to accomodate the changes, and make a new recipe with the updated file.